Introduction to Traditional Brazilian Food

 Southern

 Three states -- Parana, Santa Catarina, and Rio Grande do Sul.
 This region has mainly European influence (Italian, German, Spanish, and Polish).
-Churrasco, chimarrao, wine, pirogi, and colonial breakfasts with German pastries are some of the most popular foods there.
+Churrasco, chimarrão, wine, pirogi, and colonial breakfasts with German pastries are some of the most popular foods there.

-Traditional Brazilian Food in Restaurants
+Authentic Brazilian Meals in Restaurants

-- a la carte in more refined restaurants and mall eateries.
+- A la carte in more refined restaurants and mall eateries.

-- rodizio style (all-you-can-eat, fixed price), seen at steakhouses, pizzerias, and sushi places.
+- Rodizio style (all-you-can-eat, fixed price), seen at steakhouses, pizzerias, and sushi places.

 Brazilian Daily Meals & Staples